boarfish55/potatofs/README.md

      platform-dependent.
 Maybe one day we'll care and do all the byte-swapping, though it's unsure how that would affect performance.

+  2) Disaster recovery.
+PotatoFS may not sync local slabs to the high-latency backend on a frequent basis.
+Therefore, local storage should still be reliable and persistent.
+This is especially true for inode table slabs, since we defer closing those slabs until there are no inodes with a non-zero lookup count (see FUSE low-level docs).
+This may be improved a bit in the future (possibly by snapshotting inode tables in a consistent state).

-  2) Find a cool unique name.
+  3) Find a cool unique name.
 Finding a free 5-letter acronym ending in "-FS" is next to impossible these days:

      So meet PotatoFS.
 Potatoes are nourishing and can easily complement